awdem/JavaScript-Practice/js_notes.md

 .toBe is useful for comparing primitive values or checking if two objects are the same instance (same memory reference).
 If you want to perform a deep equality check on objects or arrays, you should use the .toEqual matcher.

+## array method chaining
+map and filter can be chain as long as you don't put ; until the last method being chained.
+Watch out for what you're returning with each method because it can be tricky. forEach can't be chained

+## OOP desing and java script ()

+similar to Ruby so far:
+- think about what the classes are
+- think about how they link
+- think about what data they will keep

+this.variable is like an instance variable this also goes in front of methods within a class when they are called by other class methods

+instance variables can be set to private, and then they won't be accessible using dot notation (i.e. instance.variablename = variable_value)

+CamelCase for functions

+getter methods - get instance variables setter methods - set instance variables callback function - functions that are passed to other functions as arguments

+You can put functions in your constructor methods to have a class  call that function when it constructs

+if it's a method within the class, you have to put this.methodname, but you can also but functions from outside the class, without the this. in front of their name